Cross-Lingual Transfer in Zero-Shot Cross-Language Entity Linking: Datasets

+We conduct our evaluation on two cross-language entity linking datasets.
+We predict NILs by applying a threshold; mentions where all entities are below a given threshold are marked as NIL.
+We evaluate all models using the evaluation script provided by~\citet{Ji2015}, which reports Precision, Recall, \Fone, and Micro-averaged precision.
+For implementation details, please see the appendix.

-{\bf TAC.} The 2015 TAC KBP Entity Discovery and Linking dataset~\citep{Ji2015} consists of newswire and discussion form posts in English, Spanish, and Mandarin Chinese.
-The training set consists of 30,834 mentions (6,857 NIL) across 447 documents.
-We reserved a randomly selected 20\% of these documents as our development set, and will release development splits.
-The evaluation set consists of 32,459 mentions (8,756 NIL) across 502 documents.
-A mention is linked to NIL if there is no relevant entity in the KB.
-The KB derived from a version of BaseKB.
-Although BaseKB includes some non-English information within the KB, our model only uses English text.
-We provide a comparison to the numbers noted in~\citet{Ji2015}, as we use their evaluation set and script.
+{\bf TAC.} The 2015 TAC KBP Entity Linking dataset~\citep{Ji2015} consists of newswire and discussion form posts in English, Spanish, and Mandarin Chinese linked to an English KB.
+We use their evaluation set, and provide a comparison to the numbers noted in~\citet{Ji2015}.
+The referenced systems had access to non-English language KB text which we exclude, and thus are a goal rather than a baseline.
 Later papers, such as~\citet{upadhyay-etal-2018-joint}, also use this dataset but only for evaluation, instead training on Wikipedia and treating mentions that are linked to TAC entities without Wikipedia links as NIL.
 Therefore, we cannot compare our evaluation to this work.

-{\bf Wiki.} We created a cross-language entity linking dataset from Wikipedia links~\cite{pan2017cross} that includes Korean, Farsi, Arabic, and Russian.\footnote{We thank the authors of ~\citet{pan2017cross} for providing us with a preprocessed version of Wikipedia to use in creating this dataset.
-We are working with the authors to release the dataset}.
-The preprocessed data had links in non-English Wikipedia pages to other non-English pages annotated with that link and an English page link if a corresponding page was available.
-From these annotations we created a dataset consisting of a non-English mention linked to a English-language entity (Wikipedia page).
-We consider this to be silver-standard data because--unlike the \textbf{TAC} dataset--the annotations have not be reviewed by human annotators.
-The KB for this dataset consists of English Wikipedia.
-Some BaseKB entities used in the \textbf{TAC} dataset have Wikipedia links provided, so we used those links as seed entities for retrieving mentions, retrieving mentions in proportion to their presence in the \textbf{TAC} dataset, and to sample a roughly equivalent number of non-TAC entities.
-We mark 20\% of the remaining mentions as NIL.
-Since we do not have a separate development set for this dataset, we apply the selected hyperparameters selected on \textbf{TAC} development data to this dataset.
-In total, we train and evaluate on 5,923 and 1,859 Arabic, 3,927 and 1,033 Farsi, 5,978 and 1,694 Korean, and 5,337 and 1,337 Russian mentions, respectively.
+{\bf Wiki.} We created a cross-language entity linking dataset from Wikipedia links~\cite{pan2017cross} that includes Korean, Farsi, Arabic, and Russian.
+A preprocessed version of Wikipedia has links in non-English Wikipedia pages to other non-English pages annotated with that link and an English page link if a corresponding page was available.
+From these annotations we created a dataset consisting of non-English mentions linked to English-language entities (Wikipedia page) using English Wikipedia as the KB.
+We consider this to be silver-standard data because--unlike the \textbf{TAC} dataset--the annotations have not been reviewed by annotators.
+Since we do not have a separate development set for this dataset, we apply the hyperparameters selected on \textbf{TAC} development data to this dataset.